 Lifestyle cataract surgery is a safe and effective treatment for many middle-aged patients with high refractive errors.

-Though the great majority of patients with cataract are suitable to have it removed, other factors must be taken into consideration before entering the surgical theatre.
+Most patients with cataract are suitable to have it removed.
+Yet, there are other factors to consider before entering the surgical theatre.

-A consultation with the experienced clinicians at Eye Laser Specialists can determine if treatment at our Eye Spa for pre-existing dry eye is recommended prior to undergoing surgery, or whether your vision is not likely to be significantly improved with cataract extraction, such as in the case of other visually significant eye diseases.
+A consultation with the experienced clinicians at Eye Laser Specialists can determine if you are suitable for treatment at our Eye Spa.
+Treatment before surgery may be recommended for pre-existing dry eye.
+Other times, vision is unlikely to improve from cataract removal.
+This is the case for visually significant eye diseases.

 An important part of the preoperative consultation with your ophthalmologist is choosing the lens implant.
-Technology has advanced to the point to allow us to offer lens implants that can correct your distance, intermediate and near vision.
-These lenses are called multifocal (MF) and extended depth of focus (EDoF) intraocular lenses and they reduce your dependency on glasses and contact lenses after surgery.
+Technology has advanced to the point to allow us to offer lens implants that can correct your distance vision, intermediate vision and near vision.
+These lenses are called multifocal (MF) and extended depth of focus (EDoF) intraocular lenses.
+They reduce your dependency on glasses and contact lenses after your surgical procedure.

 The operation is typically performed on one eye at a time and takes around half an hour.
 We will place a protective shield over the eye, and give you a regimen of postoperative drops to aid healing.
-Your vision will likely be blurry for a couple of days immediately after surgery, but it should clear rapidly after that.
+Your vision will likely be blurry for a couple of days after surgery, but it should clear up quickly.

 - Excellent and predictable vision results